0xTamil/awesome-low-level/README.md

 ## 6. Pick a Specialized Field

-> **Description:** Choose a specific area of low-level programming and begin focusing your learning on the technologies, concepts, and projects used in that field.

 ### What to do

 Once you have a solid foundation, choose a specific area of low-level programming to explore further.